hegoimanzano/ICASCM2025/03_lammps_input.md

 # pair_coeff    * * 0.0 3.0     # <-- PON tus parámetros reales
 ```

 **3. Simulation Control** Now we start the simulation.
 In any MD simulations there are at least two stpes.
 First, an **equilibration period**, in which our system adapts to the desidered thermodynamic conditions.
+First we assign random `velocity` to the particles according to a Boltzmann distribution at 300 K. Then, we perform the simulation in the canonical ensemble `fix nvt`, at an initial and final temperature of 300 K, applying a thermostat every 100 steps to maintain the target temperature.
+We record selected `thermo` properties in the output every 1000 steps.
+Finally, we need to `unfix` the fix that was defined for this phase to prepare the system for the next stage.

 ```
 # ---------- FAST EQUILIBRATION ----------